-Undoubtedly, what makes the game the most peer-dependent is that the end-game dungeons require 40 people — a raid — to be beaten.
+End game content is even more challenging.
+End-game dungeons require 40 people — a raid — to be beaten.
 Forty.
-That’s a lot.
-And it’s not like you can just group up with 39 random players.
-A good raid requires a well thought-out mix of the 8 classes available and everyone needs to have basically the same in-game progression.
+That’s a lot of people.
+To beat the hardest content, you canot group up with 39 random players.
+A good raid requires a well thought-out mix of the 8 character classes with similar in-game progression.

 Now you have the big picture.
 Organizing a 40-man raid is a real management challenge.
 And because it’s, after all, a game, people will leave for a variety of reasons.
 Sometimes real life priorities will catch them.
 Sometimes it will be because they didn’t get that shiny, lightning-sparkling, sword.
 Either way, recruitment never stops.

 Okay.
 So how do you efficiently recruit people?
 Well, you don’t.
 I mean, unless you’re the best guild on your server.
 Or you’re promoting your exceptional leading skills by running successful pick-up (ie. non-guild) raids.
 If that’s not your case, you’re pretty much left to spamming.
 Whether you choose to do it in game, on Discord, or on the official forums, the results are pretty much the same.
 Too much noise.
 Too much competition.